Prevent Stream Pollution

 • Mulch or compost grass or yard waste, or leave it in your yard if you can’t compost.
 Don’t blow leaves into the street.
 This clogs and damages storm drains.

 • Don’t flush wipes down the toilet or pour fats, oils, or grease down your sink.
-This can clog pipes and lead to costly sewer backups in your home or cause overflowing sewers in your neighborhood and local parks.
+This can clog pipes and lead to costly sewer backups in your home or cause overflowing pipes in your neighborhood and local parks.

 • Use a commercial car wash whenever possible.
 They properly dispose of the soapy water rather than letting it run into the storm drain.